 All new businesses have to select a business structure for tax and licensing purposes.
 You can’t get a business license without one, and most startups choose between two types: limited liability companies (LLCs) or sole proprietorships.
 Larger shoe stores (the kind that plan to have shareholders) may wish to incorporate, but the latter two structures allow store owners to avoid the so-called “double taxation” of corporate taxes.

 LLCs are one of the most popular options for startup retail stores because they offer some personal liability protection with a favorable tax structure.
 This is important in the event of a bankruptcy or lawsuit.
 The process to starting an LLC takes a little bit of paperwork, but you can file online, and it’s relatively speedy.
 Keep in mind LLC formation does involve a fee that varies state-to-state.
+You can simplify this part of the process by using a business formation service.

 Sole proprietorships are taxed similarly to LLCs and free to create, but they don’t come with liability protection.
 This option is popular for online retailers who are selling shoes and running small-scale operations via services like eBay or Etsy rather than an actual physical location.